mohd-hassaan/demo-project/README.md

 # demo-project
-this is my first Repository.
+This is My First Repository.
 <br>
-Author- Mohd Hassan
+Author - Mohd Hassan